neithernut/dr.w.falls/doc/design/ServerClient.md

     (player tag, capsule elements | new score)

-Before returning, the function will update the roaster by adding the round scores to the overall scores.
+Before returning, the function will update the roster by adding the round scores to the overall scores.